The Top 5 Craziest Things in a Will!

 Known as the Baby “Derby,” a race among the women of Toronto to have the most children caught the city’s attention after the death of Charles Millar (presumably another eccentric millionaire with too much time on his hands).
 Millar, who died in 1928, announced that the woman who gave birth to the most children after his death in the preceding 10 years, would be the winner of a good chunk of his sizable assets and estate.
 In 1938, the City of Toronto announced four winners: four mothers, each with nine children.
 The winners all received a grand total of $568,106 to be split among the four winners.
 A prize of $12,500 was doled out to the runner ups.

 There you have it!
-Five of the strangest items you can find in a Last Will and Testament.
+Five of the craziest things you can find in a Last Will and Testament.
 You probably wouldn’t want to get any of the above listed items nor would you want to be an Executor for any of the people listed above.
 Think we’ll pass on these: we’re still hoping for the rich uncle to give us a fortune and sip margaritas on the beach!
 We’ll write more about the craziest things found in a Will in another article.